The Visitor Centre today is ... John Lewis Heritage Centre

 Today the company employs approximately 80, 800 partners.

-In the face of losses in the last few years and the cost of living crisis, the retail giant has warned of potential job cuts and told staff it would not hand out a bonus for only the second time since 1953.
-The brand did, however, help with employee financial assistance over the winter of 2022/23 for those facing increased travel, childcare and living costs.
 The brand has invested in British farmers to allow them to maintain high animal welfare standards and launched an initiative providing jobs for young people who have grown up in the care system.
 They are investing in greater sustainability measures, improving customer experience and product ranges, and even developing children's play areas in some stores.

 Although no brand is perfect, I wish them well, as the high street would not be the same without them.

-The Visitor Centre design
+The John Lewis Heritage Centre design

 Opened in 2013, the John Lewis Heritage Centre is housed at the Odney Club, a private members club located next to the River Thames, with a restaurant, manor house, hotel and therapy suite.
 It is one of the brand’s employee benefits that remains to this day.
 The partners have had access to several residential clubs, acquired over the years by the company, where employees could enjoy a variety of sports and social activities, stay for a holiday or even rent rooms to live in.

-FSP Architects & Planners with construction company Conamar turned the part derelict 17/19th Century Grove Farm barns, used by the brand's Odney Pottery during World War II, into the new £1.5m heritage centre.
+FSP Architects & Planners, with construction company Conamar, turned the part derelict 17/19th Century Grove Farm barns, used by the brand's Odney Pottery during World War II, into the new £1.5m heritage centre.

 The company archive, curated since the mid-1960s, was housed in a warehouse in Stevenage.
 With the closure of this warehouse, the collection needed a new home.